 1111 S.W.
 2nd Avenue, Portland, OR 97204

-The Criminal Intelligence Unit (CIU) provides investigative support involving cases of organized crime, domestic and international terrorism, Homegrown Violent Extremists (HVE), threats to commit acts of mass violence, and special investigative projects.
-CIU is also a partner with the Federal Bureau of Investigation’s Joint Terrorism Task Force (JTTF).
+The Criminal Intelligence Unit (CIU) provides investigative support involving cases of organized crime, domestic and international terrorism, Homegrown Violent Extremists (HVE), threats to commit acts of mass and/or targeted violence, organized crime, and special investigative projects.
+CIU has a working relationship with the Federal Bureau of Investigation's Joint Terrorism Task Force (JTTF), in accordance with Portland City Council Resolution Number 37424 as Amended.

 Additionally, CIU conducts threat assessments for major events, dignitary visits, and investigates threats to public officials or other high-profile individuals.
 CIU also works jointly with the Behavioral Health Unit on individual threat assessments of people exhibiting behavior that may be a public risk and may have a mental health component.
 CIU also monitors global events that may have a nexus to public safety in Portland.